7azemmm/Devops-Task/readme.md

 ## 📝 Summary

 It was a pleasure to work on this DevOps task.
 I successfully completed the first three parts and made significant progress on the final part related to Kubernetes.
-Although I researched Kubernetes thoroughly and prepared the deployment script, I was unable to get it fully working due to time constraints.
+Although I researched Kubernetes thoroughly and prepared the deployment script, I was unable to get it fully working due to time constraints and i was use t2.micro in which it is insufficient for kubernetes.

 ## ✅ Part 1: Dockerization & CI
 I containerized the application by writing a Dockerfile and implemented a CI pipeline using GitHub Actions to automate the continuous integration of the Docker image..